gau-nernst/lmdb-python/README.md

 Another Python bindings for LMDB.

-This repo serves as a practice for me to learn calling 3rd-party C/C++ libraries from Python using Cython.
-The compiled C extension is built and statically linked against the master branch of LMDB [here](https://git.openldap.org/openldap/openldap/tree/mdb.master).
+This repo serves as a practice for me to learn how to use 3rd-party C/C++ libraries in Python using Cython.
+The compiled C extension is statically linked against the master branch of OpenLDAP [here](https://git.openldap.org/openldap/openldap).

 ## Installation